Change in Vision After Pregnancy – Causes, Symptoms and Treatment

 2. Gestational Diabetes

 The blood sugar levels of women with gestational diabetes keep fluctuating during pregnancy.
 Due to this constant change, the blood vessels attached to the retina may get damaged.
-This can affect the eyesight and cause blurred vision.
+This can affect eyesight and cause blurred vision.

 3. Pituitary Adenoma